 Under Henry King, Sounds Unlimited revolutionised music retail in NZ and paved the way for a new generation of aggressively fronted record stores with loss leading items and discounting.
 For better or worse, it paved the way for the current dominance of The Warehouse, whose music retail division, appropriately, is headed by Terry Anderson.
 Henry's name survived for some years with King Exports, an independent distributor and music exporter.
 Sounds Unlimited's buyer, Steve Morice, also managed Push Push, which can't have hurt their chart returns.

 Gary Nuttall, with his wife Allison, rebranded the Sounds Unlimited stores they had purchased, as Truetone (with the exception of classical specialist Broadway Records, which kept its name) after the fallout with Terry Anderson, and expanded into the malls and suburbs.
 Of note was the St Lukes store, staffed by DJs Phil Bell & Jason Howson, and Andrew Gladstone, the drummer from Garageland.
 Under their management, it became a centre for imported dance music, both house and hip-hop.
 Truetone was also notable also for a heated 1988 legal battle with Festival Records over maximum pricing, which set a legal precedent which survives.
 The Truetone chain went under in 1999, and the stores were taken over by Sounds, who sold a few on to ECM.

 The store at 20 Swanson Street (the building is long gone in the 80s demolition frenzy) was particularly hip – dark, moody and sweet-smelling (from the incense of course) and often filled with the sounds of the lastest discs being championed by the underground media.

 Direction also ran a record label that not only released local bands (like Waves) but licensed overseas labels including Casablanca, the first few releases from Virgin and CTI.
 It was Direction that gave New Zealand George Clinton, Tubular Bells and Kiss.
+It was the label, however, that brought down the empire.